anthea97/GradientDescent/README.txt

 1. Ensure to have python installed on your pc.
-2. Make sure the following libraries are installed: pandas numpy sklearn seaborn matplotlib
+2. Make sure the following libraries are installed: pip install pandas pip install numpy pip install -U scikit-learn pip install seaborn. pip install matplotlib
 3. Run the file (part1.py and part2.py)

 ON GOOGLE COLAB: